wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 <li> With Fish: Modify `~/.conf/fish/config.sh` to append.</li>
 </ul>

-If there is both a .bash_profile and a .profile file, boot-up only executes the first one it finds.
+PROTIP: If there is both a .bash_profile and a .profile file, boot-up only executes the first one it finds.

-On my Yosemite Mac, open a terminal and:
+1. On my Yosemite Mac, open a terminal and:

    <pre><strong>cd ~
    </strong></pre>

-View the file using the vi editor that comes with OSX:
+1. View the file using the vi editor that comes with OSX:

    <pre><strong>vi .bash_profile
    </strong></pre>